0x5ubt13/qool-jekyll_step_by_step-loop/README.md

 You may change here to another whitelisted theme, which is more appealing to you.
 > $ vim _config.yml

-> Important: Do not believe the comments in the site template regarding the URLs, if you are hosting on Github.
+> Important: If you are hosting on Github, the best way is to make the following changes at the beginning of the project and add to all links the baseurl.
+That way your source on localhost behaves the same way as on Github's user or project pages, with souce code or with compiled code.

 #### For a user page with compiled code
-baseurl: "<project_name>" # the subpath of your site, e.g. /blog
+baseurl: "" # the subpath of your site, e.g. /blog

 url: "" # the base hostname & protocol for your site, e.g. http:/

 #### For a project page
-baseurl: "" # the subpath of your site, e.g. /blog
+baseurl: "/repository name" # the subpath of your site, e.g. /blog

 url: "" # the base hostname & protocol for your site, e.g. http:/